-When a participant is chosen for a random moment, they will first receive an email notification with information on the Random Moment Time Study, as well as a link that will direct the participant to the Claiming System.
+When a participant is chosen for a random moment, they will first receive an e-mail notification with information on the RMTS, as well as a link that will direct the participant to the Claiming System.
 Additionally, the system also automatically generates reminder and late notifications for participants who have not responded to their moment.
 PCG's system also copies district RMTS coordinators on late notifications so that they can perform follow up individually with participants who did not complete a random moment in a timely manner.
 Additional information on PCG's late notification process can be found in Section 4.1.1.8.

-The first notification to the random moment participant is an auto-generated email that is sent five days prior to the random moment and includes the time and date of the moment as well a site link, which will direct the participant to RMTS system.
-An example of this email is seen in Figure 1.
+The first notification to the random moment participant is an auto-generated e-mail that is sent at the time of the assigned random moment and includes the time and date of the moment as well a site link, which will direct the participant to the RMTS system.
+An example of this e-mail is seen in Figure 6.